+Update 1/19/20.
 Androzene, is a male enhancement supplement you may have seen on TV touted to be “guaranteed to crank up your sex drive by giving you faster, bigger, harder erections.”
 Powerful words, but does it really work?
-And, if it does work, what are the ingredients in this supplement which might be responsible for its effects?
+And, if it does work, what are the ingredients in this supplement that might be responsible for its effects?
 After watching the TV infomercial I was intrigued enough to want to review Androzene.
-I admit, the supplement did not contain what I thought it would.
-I also uncovered things that people might be interested in should they chose to try Androzene.
+I admit the supplement did not contain what I thought it would.
+I also uncovered things that people might be interested in should they choose to try Androzene.
 See the review of Prolongz Nugenix and Ageless Male for more insights.

-I searched the Androzene website (TryAndrozene.com) for proof the product worked but I saw no published, peer reviewed studies on Androzene itself.
-This says to me that Androzene ―itself ―appears to have no published peer reviewed proof that it works.
+I searched the Androzene website (TryAndrozene.com) for proof the product worked but I saw no published, clinical studies on Androzene itself.
+This says to me that Androzene ―itself ―appears to have no published peer-reviewed proof that it works.